mascarenhas/taggedcoro/README.md

 A failed yield can be an expensive operation, so if you are unsure if you can yield you can use the extended `isyieldable` function, which now expects a tag and will return `true` only if yielding with this tag will succeed.
-For Lua 5.2 `isyieldable` only guarantees that a yield will not fail because of a missing tag or pending untagged coroutines, but it can still fail because of non-yieldable C functions in the stack.

 A new function `call` resumes a coroutine as if it had been *wrapped* by `wrap`: any uncaught errors while running the